richonguzman/LoRa_APRS_Tracker/README.md

 ____________________________________________________
 Timeline (Versions):

+- 2023.09.30 Added Wx Telemetry Tx with BME280 Module attached to Tracker.
 - 2023.09.25 Wiki added.
 - 2023.09.16 Adding Led notification for Beacon Tx and for Message Received.
 - 2023.09.14 Adding buzzer sounds for BootUp, BeaconTx, MessageRx and more.